Wānaka Airport: History

 Wānaka was originally served by Mount Iron Aerodrome.
 By the early 1980s it was clear a new airport would be required to serve the town's growing tourism industry as Mount Iron's runway was too short for commercial aircraft with no possibility of extension.
 In 1984, the local council decided to create a new airport for the town by expanding a private airstrip to the south-east of the town, which had been owned by Tim Wallis.

 On 19 March 2004, Air New Zealand began scheduled services from Wānaka to Christchurch through its subsidiary Eagle Airways, using 19-seat Beechcraft 1900D aircraft.
 Larger aircraft, such as the Dash8-Q300, were occasionally used during periods of increased demand and airshow weekends.
 Air New Zealand ended scheduled services to Wānaka on 30 January 2013 after stating the route had never been profitable and showed no signs of improvement.
 Following the withdrawal of the national carrier, local businesses attempted to run a charter service during the ski season and asked Air New Zealand to consider reinstating services on a seasonal basis using larger aircraft, although neither of these efforts proved successful.

-On 2 November 2020, a new regular commercial service operated by SoundsAir launched, once again linking Wanaka Airport with Christchurch Airport.
+On 2 November 2020, a new regular commercial service operated by SoundsAir launched, once again linking Wānaka Airport with Christchurch Airport.